An-Nisa, 34

 An-Nisa 4:34 is the 34th verse in the fourth chapter of the Quran.
-This verse adjudges the role of a husband as protector and maintainer of his wife and how he should deal with disloyalty on her part.
-Scholars vastly differ on the implications of this verse, with many Muslim scholars saying that it serves as a deterrent from anger-based domestic violence.
-According to a hadith transmitted by Abu Huraira, slapping someone across the face was forbidden.
+This verse adjudges the role of a husband as protector and maintainer of his wife and how he should deal with ill-conduct on her part.
+Scholars vastly differ on the implications of this verse, with some interpreting it as an endorsement of physical discipline administered by the husband on his wife and others disputing that or arguing that it serves as a deterrent from anger-based domestic violence.